jonathanulco/laurakalbag-dot-com/content/posts/responsive-day-out/responsive-day-out.md

 Richard Rutter spoke about how we could improve the experience of web fonts.
 Richard pointed out the problems that occur when there’s no visible text until the weighty-but-beautiful web font loads.
 Richard saw it as us having four options:

 {{< figured caption="Richard Rutters potential solutions for web font loading wait-time" >}}
-  {{< imgsrcset command="Resize" class="wp-image-2757" alt="Richard Rutters potential solutions for web font loading wait-time" original="/images/2013/04/webfontoptions.jpg" >}}
+  {{< imgsrcset class="wp-image-2757" alt="Richard Rutters potential solutions for web font loading wait-time" original="/images/2013/04/webfontoptions.jpg" >}}
 {{< /figured >}}

 1. Default: text appears as each web font loads